travetto/travetto/module/model/README.md

    * If not provided, will be computed on create
    */
   id: string;
-  /**
-   * Run before saving
-   */
-  prePersist?(): void | Promise<void>;
-  /**
-   * Run after loading
-   */
-  postLoad?(): void | Promise<void>;
 }
 ```

-All fields are optional, but the `id` and `type` are important as those field types are unable to be changed.
+The `id` is the only required field for a model, as this is a hard requirement on naming and type.
 This may make using existing data models impossible if types other than strings are required.
-Additionally, the type field, is intended to record the base model type and cannot be remapped.
+Additionally, the `type` field, is intended to record the base model type, but can be remapped.
 This is important to support polymorphism, not only in [Data Modeling Support](https://github.com/travetto/travetto/tree/main/module/model#readme "Datastore abstraction for core operations."), but also in [Schema](https://github.com/travetto/travetto/tree/main/module/schema#readme "Data type registry for runtime validation, reflection and binding.").

 ## Implementations
 |Service|Basic|CRUD|Indexed|Expiry|Stream|Bulk|